 About the Park

-The park includes an all-access playground area with wide ramps,
+The park includes an all-access playground area with a recycled-material

 large swings, belt swings, infant swings, and benches that sway.
 Children of all abilities can play side

 by side on the play equipment.
 The sprayground is a zero depth splash pad